cloudposse/github-action-atmos-terraform-select-components/README.md

       jq-query: 'to_entries[] | .key as $parent | .value.components.terraform | to_entries[] | select(.value.settings.github.actions_enabled // false) | [$parent, .key] | join(",")'
 ```

-Please note that the atmos-gitops-config-path is not the same file as as the atmos-config-path.
+Please note that the `atmos-gitops-config-path` is not the same file as the `atmos-config-path`.